SiENcE/ultima_underworld_strings_tools/README.md

   - String offset table
   - Huffman-encoded string data

+### CNV.ARK Format

-CNV.ARK contains conversation scripts with the following components:
+The CNV.ARK file contains conversation scripts and uses:
+- Compressed format in UW2 (uncompressed in UW1)
+- File header with slot offsets
-- Header with metadata and import information
+- Conversation headers with Huffman codes
+- Import tables listing variables and functions
+- Bytecode for script execution

-- Bytecode for the conversation VM
+See spec.txt for complete technical details on the conversation format.
-- References to strings in STRINGS.PAK

 ## License